cloudposse/terraform-aws-ec2-ami-backup/README.md

-# Terraform config for automatic AMI create
+# Terraform module for automatic AMI creation

-This repo contains a terraform configuration that creates two lambda functions that will take AMI automatic at regular intervals.
+This repo contains a terraform module that creates two lambda functions that will create AMI automatically at regular intervals.
 It is based on the code at
 <https://serverlesscode.com/post/lambda-schedule-ebs-snapshot-backups/> and
 <https://serverlesscode.com/post/lambda-schedule-ebs-snapshot-backups-2/>.